fluffywaffles/initcpio-hooks/README.md

 dunno, unless you flash your own BIOS I guess... and my swapspace.
 (I'm just not paranoid enough to bother encrypting swap.)

 A nice feature of btrfs is subvolumes.
-These allow multiple logical hard-drives to be kept together on a single physical disk partition.
+This allows multiple logical hard-drives to be kept together on a single physical disk partition.
 It's similar in principle to Linux Logical Volume Manager (LVM), but with additional features from btrfs (like snapshotting, etc.).
 Subvolumes can